 Treatment Options For Cocaine Abuse

-Depending on the level of dependence, crack addiction treatment will depend on a few factors, such as how long you have used the drug, its impact, and co-occurring disorders.
+Depending on the level of dependence, crack cocaine addiction treatment will depend on a few factors, such as how long you have used the drug, its impact, and co-occurring disorders.

 Both inpatient and outpatient programs can treat crack cocaine addiction.